CallyyNa/Game/README.md

 Without having to install any dependencies you can just start the application.
 If you are using Visual Studio Code, I recommend the Live Server extension.

+## Artworks
+The characters that I used for my game were created by the artist Sithjester.
+Website: http://untamed.wild-refuge.net/rpgxp.php